renepacchaux/this-ux-design-portfolio/README.md

 The portfolio should be a reflection of the process:

-### Things to mention across portfolios
+- ### Things to mention across portfolios
-Keep these in mind while you adjust your portfolio
+- These is effectively commented out for now
 - [] breadth
 - [] platform guidlines
 - [] responseive web design